Raphael-Chen/The.road.of.revival.in.C.programs/Platform_dependence/Like_Unix/Figures.in.APUE.md

        getlogin()  returns  a  pointer to the username when successful, and NULL on failure, with errno set to indicate the cause of the error.  getlogin_r() returns 0 when successful, and nonzero on failure
 ```

+## 9 Process Relationships

+本章自修，全是图，没什么代码。

+We learned in the previous chapter that there are relationships between processes.
+First, every process has a parent process (the initial kernel-level process is usually its ownparent).
+The parent is notified when the child terminates, and the parent can obtain the child’s exit status.
+We also mentioned process groups when we described the waitpid function (Section 8.6) and explained how we can wait for any process in a process group to terminate.

+In this chapter, we’ll look at process groups in more detail and the concept of
+sessions that was introduced by POSIX.1.
+We’ll also look at the relationship between the login shell that is invoked for us when we log in and all the processes that we start from our login shell.

+It is impossible to describe these relationships without talking about signals, and to talk about signals, we need many of the concepts in this chapter.
+If you are unfamiliar with the UNIX System signal mechanism, you may want to skim through Chapter 10 at this point.

+## 9.4 Process Groups
+In addition to having a process ID, each process belongs to a process group.
+We’ll
+encounter process groups again when we discuss signals in Chapter 10.

+## 9.5 Sessions
+A session is a collection of one or more process groups.
+For example, we could have the arrangement shown in Figure 9.6.
+Here we have three process groups in a single session.